moisheu/cse15l-lab-reports/lab-report-3-week-4.md

 100:    United 175 pushed back from its gate at 7:58 and departed Logan Airport at 8:14.
 By 8:33, it had reached its assigned cruising altitude of 31,000 feet.
 The flight attendants would have begun their cabin service.
 126:    American 77 pushed back from its gate at 8:09 and took off at 8:20.
 At 8:46, the flight reached its assigned cruising altitude of 35,000 feet.
 Cabin service would have begun.
 At 8:51, American 77 transmitted its last routine radio communication.
 The hijacking began between 8:51 and 8:54.
 As on American 11 and United 175, the hijackers used knives (reported by one passenger) and moved all the passengers (and possibly crew) to the rear of the aircraft (reported by one flight attendant and one passenger).
 Unlike the earlier flights, the Flight 77 hijackers were reported by a passenger to have box cutters.
 Finally, a passenger reported that an announcement had been made by the "pilot" that the plane had been hijacked.
 Neither of the firsthand accounts mentioned any stabbings or the threat or use of either a bomb or Mace, though both witnesses began the flight in the first-class cabin.
 ```

+Example 2:

+**What its doing**: when using ```grep -n "God" chapter-2.txt``` it takes all instances of "God" and also returns the line number

+**Why it is useful**: This is useful for retrieving instance AND location for easy access and identification if any citing or fixing is needed.
+But also useful in identifying proper nouns vs phrases which is shown in this case while providing exact number lines regardless of multiple instances.

 **Input**

 ```bash